 Recording and Response of the designated lead professional

 All information received should be stored in the child’s ‘concern’ file.
 Some schools keep these in electronic form with appropriate levels of access to information.
 Records are kept securely in locked storage and away from the child’s individual school records.
 (The child’s individual file will be marked to show the existence of the additional ‘concern’ file).
-It is essential that all designated safeguarding leads can access these documents in an emergency.
+It is essential that all designated safeguarding leads can access these documents in an emergency or in the event of an enquiry for information by the MASH (Multi-Agency Safeguarding Hub) Team, for example.

 Good practice is to have a simple central ‘chronology of significant events’ for all children in school.
-This assists should the MASH (Multi-Agency Safeguarding Hub) make contact about issues beyond school and also inform any other concerns in school.
+This assists should the MASH make contact about issues beyond school and also inform any other concerns in school.

 Chronologies are made use of in all multi-agency work from Early Help arrangements and Team around the Family right through to Child Protection conferences and meetings.
 The chronology along with a report is essential preparation for Initial Child Protection conferences.
 Care must be taken not to alter the fixed widths of columns on this template.

-Discussing concerns with the First Contact Service 03000 26 79 79
+Discussing concerns with the First Contact Service 03000 26 79 79 Procedures detailing local multi-agency arrangements may be found on

-The LSCB Child Protection procedures www.lscb-durham.org.uk has detailed information about the management of individual cases.
+www.lscb-durham.org.uk , including detailed information about the management of individual cases.
 In addition staff should refer to the County Durham Practice Framework: Single Assessment Procedure and Practice Guidance, September 2015.

 There is a new Referral Form for notifying First Contact of concerns.
 In cases where there is not an immediate Level 4 (Red) ‘Safeguarding’ concern, DSLs should e-mail or fax the information through.
 First Contact will triage the concerns raised and pass on to colleagues in the appropriate One Point Hub or the MASH Team for further enquiries to take place.